Hansmu/typescript-tutorial/Readme.md

 Literals can be used to limit a parameter to certain values.

 Type alises can be used to make references to types easier.

+A function's return type gets inferred by TypeScript.
+TS has the void return type available.